 No melting, pouring or measuring.
 This snowball surprise soap is SO easy to make!
 Hide a small toy inside for this fun snowball surprise soap!
+This post was originally shared in 2010, but now includes a step by step photo instructions and a video!

 I love that all you need is to make it is a grater and a spray bottle.
 EASY!